-Newfoundland Power's rates include a Municipal Tax Adjustment Factor (the "MTA Factor") to reflect taxes paid by Newfoundland Power to municipalities.
-In accordance with prior Orders of the Board, the MTA Factor is to be recalculated on July 1st of each year to collect over the following 12-month period an amount to cover municipal taxes.
+Newfoundland Power's rates include a municipal tax adjustment to reflect taxes paid by Newfoundland Power to municipalities.
+In accordance with prior Orders of the Board, the Municipal Tax Adjustment ("MTA") is to be recalculated on July 1st of each year to collect over the following 12-month period an amount to cover municipal taxes.

-The rate changes proposed in the Application attributable to the annual update of the Rate Stabilization Adjustment and the MTA Factor will result in an average increase of 9.1% in Customer Rates, effective July 1, 2017.
-The increased RSA/MTA adjustment primarily reflects increased Hydro fuel costs.
+The rate changes proposed in the Application attributable to the annual update of the Rate Stabilization Adjustment and the MTA will result in an average increase of 4.2% in Customer Rates, effective July 1, 2018.